If you want to be among the elite who've studied in a top law school, you need a good LSAT score.

 The LSAT (Law School Admission Test) is a mandatory exam required to get into most US law schools, but sitting for the LSAT is not enough.
 You also need a score that meets your desired law school's minimum requirements.

-A typical LSAT exam is broken into various segments and consists of about one hundred questions.
-The exam tests your reading comprehension as well as critical and analytical reasoning competence –skills crucial to coping with the law-school curriculum.
+The LSAT exam consists of about one hundred multiple-choice questions.
+The exam tests your reading comprehension as well as critical and analytical reasoning competence —skills crucial to coping with the law-school curriculum.

 You can score anywhere between 120 and 180 on the LSAT.
 The average LSAT score is 150, enough to get you into most American Bar Association-accredited law schools.

 Due to the COVID-19 pandemic, a remotely proctored version of the LSAT will be offered through June 2022.
 While there are some small differences in the format of the exam, the scores will be equivalent.

 The correct answer to this question depends on your desired law school and career goals.
 If you aren't too picky about the quality of the law school, scholarships, or career opportunities after law school, then scoring 150 on the LSAT is enough.